Recon-Fuzz/recon-docs/src/extra/substack.md

 # Suggested Recon Articles

-## Get started with Invariant Testing Series
+## Get started with the Invariant Testing Series

-A viral series of article, teaching you how to perform invariant testing from first principles
+A viral series of articles, teaching you how to perform invariant testing from first principles

 [First Day At Invariant School](https://getrecon.substack.com/p/first-day-at-invariant-school)